Updated 19 April:

 Following R&RA’s evidence to Parliament, the Joint Committee on Human Rights wrote to Matt Hancock asking him to pass a new law on visiting.
 The Government decided not to take this forward and we remain concerned that families will continue to face barriers without mandatory visiting rules, or monitoring of compliance by the regulator.

 You can use the new guidance to arrange contact with relatives/friends.
 We have produced a summary of the guidance and the relevant legal duties on care homes to help you with this and our helpline is here to support you.

 In the event of an outbreak, visits from essential caregivers and in exceptional circumstances should continue.

 If care homes are not complying with the guidance, remind them of their legal duties, summarised here.

 Blanket approaches on visiting are unacceptable.
 Policies and decisions about visiting must be based on the needs and circumstances of the individual person.
 This is made clear in the visiting guidance and has been stressed by the regulator, the Care Quality Commission (CQC).
 Individual assessments are required by law under the Equality Act and Human Rights Act, as well by the CQC’s expectation of person-centred care.
 If your care home is applying blanket rules and not carrying out individual assessments, get in touch with our helpline for support with this.

 We are concerned that Government guidance imposing a two week quarantine after visits out of care homes is preventing older people from leaving their home.
 We are calling for the blanket isolation period to be lifted – find out more and get involved here.

-If you would like further information or advice on how this applies to you or your relative/friend, please get in touch with the R&RA Helpline.
-We can help you to explore what the guidance means for your family, and support you to use the law to negotiate with a care home for better contact.
+If you would like further information or advice on visiting restrictions, please get in touch with the R&RA Helpline.
+We can help you to explore what the current guidance means for you and your family, and support you to use the guidance and law to negotiate with a care home for better contact.